 While surprise inspections can be scary to a restaurant owner, health inspections are designed to keep consumers safe and healthy when eating at any foodservice establishment.
 Food Safety Magazine discussed in an article the importance of sanitizing contamination-prone equipment in the kitchen as it relates to health and passing health inspections.
 When your meat slicer is properly cleaned and maintained, you’re going to get positive feedback from health inspectors.

-Keep Equipment Running Smoothly
+How to Clean a Meat Slicer: Keep Equipment Running Smoothly

 Any equipment that’s well maintained will increase the useful life of your unit, and this also applies to meat slicers.
 When you regularly clean and sanitize your slicer, you ensure that it can run its best with fewer issues.
 Leaving your slicer overnight without cleaning it, for example, can cause the build-up of food particles and juices that become harder to clean when settled.
 Build-up will not only encourage the growth of bacteria on your slicer but can also prevent the parts from working as they should.